crowdtainer/dapp-web/plugins/woocommerce/README.md

 6. A thank you message is shown to the user, who is informed that the service provider's order acceptance will arrive soon by e-mail with the respective invoice.
 7. In the project's web page, the "Check out" button disappears, and the user is presented with the message: "Your order has been received and is being processed."

-All steps above happens outside this plugin.
+All steps above happens in the SvelteKit Crowdtainer web app, outside this plugin.
 If they are successful and the final state (7) is reached, a 'job' had been created in the database, to be processed by this plugin.
 This is the point where this module's work starts.

 ### Order creation service